oceanprotocol/docs/README.md

 ## Content

 All content lives in the [`/content`](content/) & [`/data`](data/) folders utilizing GitHub Flavored Markdown and YAML.
-Content is organized into the above mentioned categories through subfolders.
+Content is organized through subfolders corresponding to the sections mentioned below.
 Those subfolder names, along with the file name, define the final url of a given piece of content.

 The final navigational organisation of the content is driven through the sidebar files under [`/data/sidebars`](data/sidebars/).
+Some global values used throughout the site can be set in [`config.js`](config.js).

 Have a look at [docs.oceanprotocol.com/test/](https://docs.oceanprotocol.com/test/) to see what content elements can be used in the docs.

-Some global values used throughout the site can be set in [`config.js`](config.js).

 ### Sections